-OverviewCedar Peak is the highest point in the Cedar Mountain Range, one of the newest Wilderness areas recently created by congress in 2006.
+OverviewCedar Benchmark is the highest point in the Cedar Mountain Range, one of the newest Wilderness areas recently created by congress in 2006.
 West of Salt Lake City and located just south of I-80, this interesting area is an easy hour and a half drive from the Salt Lake City area.
 Home to a wild horse herd of over 250 animals, this area attracts many who are interested in

 photographing and trying to see these animals.
 Other animals found in this area include proghorn antelope, mule deer, rabbits, badgers, bobcats and mountain lions.
 Eagles and hawks are residents of the area as well as many other types of birds including chukars and smaller birds.